zhitkovk/article_collection/README.md

 http://www.jstor.org/stable/27643902?seq=1#page_scan_tab_contents — examples of counterintuitive in pictures datasets.
 Like Anscombe’s quartet.
 Not so understandable article because of genetic algorithms.

+https://signalvnoise.com/posts/2106-you-can-always-do-less -- Ruby founder about developing projects without infinite list of features.
+TLDR: Set yourself a constraint and do only things that are essential.

 ## R and JS